Deep Variational Quantum Eigensolver: a divide-and-conquer method for solving a larger problem with smaller size quantum computers: Numerical simulation

 In the above example, the effect of dimensional reduction is small.
 Next, we consider a tougher example, where each local subsystem is a Heisenberg anti-ferromagnetic model with a 12-qubit Kagome lattice, as shown in Fig~\ref{fig2}~(b).
 The parameterized quantum circuit is constructed in the same way as the previous case.
-The first VQE with 10 cycles for the 12-qubit subsystem results in a good approximation $-21.72$ of the exact ground state energy $-21.78$, which corresponds to fidelity 0.977 as shown in Fig.~\ref{fig2} (c).
+The first VQE with depth 10 for the 12-qubit subsystem results in a good approximation $-21.72$ of the exact ground state energy $-21.78$, which corresponds to fidelity 0.977 as shown in Fig.~\ref{fig2} (c) and Tab.~\ref{Tab_for_fig3}.
 The inter-subsystem interactions are introduced so that the 12-qubit subsystems interact in a one-dimensional way.
 Specifically, 0th and 6th qubits, each of which belongs to neighboring subsystems, interact with the Heisenberg anti-ferromagnetic interaction.
 The local basis is generated in the same way as the previous example.
-This means that we approximate the 12-qubit system as a 7-dimensional system, i.e., three qubits, and hence dimensional reduction enabled by the proposed method is apparent.
-In the second VQE, we use a parameterized quantum circuit which is constructed a single-subsystem unitary gate generated by the effective subsystem Hamiltonian $H_i^{\rm eff}$ and two-subsystem unitary gate generated by $V_{ij}^{\rm eff}$.
-Their rotational angles are taken as the parameters.
-Such unitary gates can be compiled from elementary single-qubit gates and two-qubit gates by Solovay-Kitaev algorithm or variational quantum gate optimization~\cite{VQGO}.
-In the case of $N=2$ and $4$, i.e., two and four subsystems, respectively, the proposed method results in energy $-43.8$ and $-87.9$, both of which achieve the exact ground state energy of the effective Hamiltonians.
-While in this case, we cannot compare the result with the exact energy obtained by imaginary time evolution, at least we can say that the energy obtained is smaller than the energy expectation value $H^{\rm eff}_{00}=-43.4$ and $H^{\rm eff}_{00}=-86.9$ estimated by a product state of the local ground state $|\psi _0 \rangle$.
-In this case, the problem of the 48-qubit system is solved using VQEs with 12 qubits, which are feasible within current technology.
-The accuracy would be improved by appending more states to the local basis.
-Even if the dimensions of the local basis are doubled, it only results in adding one more qubit on each site in the second VQE.
+This means that we approximate the 12-qubit system as a 7-dimensional system, i.e., three qubits, and hence the dimensional reduction enabled by the proposed method is apparent.
+The ansatz for the second VQE is again constructed in the same way as the previous case.